Why Wind Projects Stall: The Business Case for Collaborative Design

 • A focus on mutual gains across the project life – not just (non-assessed) compensation through a community benefit fund.

 You don’t need to reinvent the social-feasibility wheel on every site.
-AT PACE gives you a disciplined way to de-risk early and design with the people who live with the outcome.
+AT PACE gives your teams a disciplined, repeatable way to de-risk early and design with the people who live with the outcome.

 Most projects don’t stumble on megawatts or money; they stumble on trust.
-Collaboration, done right, is the smarter financial bet: fewer surprises, faster progress, and projects that communities can live with – and even be proud of.
+Effective collaboration, done right, is the smarter financial bet: fewer surprises, faster progress, and projects that communities can live with – and even be proud of.

-And let’s not forget the long game: if we do not embrace a project design method that communities can support, we will make it much harder for politicians and policymakers to back further projects.
+And let’s not forget the long game: if we do not embrace a project design method that delivers projects that communities can genuinely support, we will make it much harder for politicians, policymakers, planners, and investors to back further projects.

 Category